Laser Interferometry and Gravitational Wave Astronomy

 The division develops and operates the GEO600 gravitational wave detector in cooperation with UK partners in Glasgow and Cardiff.
 The GEO collaboration is a world leader in detector technology.
 The laser systems designed for GEO600 are key components in the upgrade of the LIGO gravitational wave detectors in the USA.

 The division plays also a leading role in the development of the space-based gravitational wave detector LISA (Laser Interferometer Space Antenna).
 The current mission design for the ESA L3 mission opportunity is called evolving LISA (eLISA).
-In preparation for eLISA, the division has a major role in the LISA Pathfinder mission, which was launched on Dec 3, 2015 and which is testing the measurement and control systems designed for eLISA.
+In preparation for eLISA, the division has a major role in the LISA Pathfinder mission, which was launched on Dec 3, 2015 and which successfully tested the measurement and control systems designed for eLISA.

 Karsten Danzmann and Bernard Schutz (then Director of the AEI division of Astrophysical Relativity) were among the leaders of the original LISA proposal to ESA in 1993, and the AEI has become a focal point for developing the eLISA mission in Europe.